 Triple J, that meddling little tune twizzler, never misses a beat.
 Literally.
 Wading through the deep waters of new music, sifting and sorting through it all, elevating some real gems to legend status.
 They sit at the helm of music in this fine land, with the Hottest 100 overtaking Australia Day in it’s cultural relevance, at least for now.
-With each cheeky breakfast trend or what used to be Tom and Alex bants, now Matt and Alex, makes waiting for the next song to roll not that bad.
-Like a Version switches it up.

 The smokey tones of the Arctic Monkeys meets the lightness of Chvrches, the results aurally astounding.

 Matt Corby Slows Down The Black Keys’ ‘Lonely Boy’

 The earth shattering vocals of Matt just shine in his acoustic cover.
 He really took the upbeat sounds of the original and transformed it into a soulful masterpiece.